 That being said, whichever you believe to be the case, blind dates and the majority of online dates both involve going on a date with someone you’ve never met before—so tips for one can often double as tips for the other.

-Blind date tips
+Blind date advice

 Tips for a successful blind date